-You will have to download the free BACTrack app on your phone from the app store, pair your phone with the BACTrack breathalyzer, and then the donor can blow into the device.
-The device will instantly send the readings to your mobile device, where your quantified BAC level will pop up.
-What we really loved about this breathalyzer is that it not only detects alcohol in your breath but also shows the dose-specific side effects or impairment level depending on the BAC.
-Moreover, it also estimates how badly the alcohol might be affecting your ability to drive and how long it will take for the blood level to return to normal.
+An individual must download the free BACTrack app on the phone from the App Store, pair the phone with the BACTrack breathalyzer, and then the donor can blow into the device.
+The device will instantly send the readings to the mobile device, where the quantified BAC level will pop up.
+What we really loved about this breathalyzer is that it not only detects alcohol in breath but also shows the dose-specific side effects or impairment level depending on the BAC.
+Moreover, it also estimates how badly the alcohol might be affecting the ability to drive and how long it will take for the blood level to return to normal.

-Moreover, the app stores the data about different indicators and can give the donor a clear picture of their drinking habits in the form of a graphical representation.
-Let’s not forget that BACTrack with the first company to be approved by FDA for selling personal breathalyzers.
+Additionally, the app stores the data about different indicators and can give the donor a clear picture of their drinking habits in the form of a graphical representation.
+BACTrack is the first company to be approved by FDA for selling personal breathalyzers.

 AlcoHAWK Precision Digital Alcohol Detector